-My name is Jessica and I’m an IT apprentice in HM Land Registry’s in-house IT function, Information Systems (commonly called IS).
-I started my apprenticeship in October 2016 and at the time, I would never have imagined I would be enjoying going to work so much!
+My name is Jessica and I’m an apprentice in HM Land Registry’s in-house information technology (IT) function, Information Systems (commonly called IS).
+I started my apprenticeship in October 2016 and, at the time, I would never have imagined I would be enjoying going to work so much!
 Since starting in our Plymouth office, I’ve learnt how a digital team operates and how HM Land Registry delivers IT solutions for our business and citizen customers, as well as caseworker colleagues.

 Every day is different – one day I could be engaging with customers and contacts outside the team and another day I could be helping the team by coding solutions in Python, Flask or HTML/CSS.
 I have definitely progressed in my coding and testing knowledge.

 Alongside my job, I have been studying towards a Level 3 ICT Professional Competence Diploma and the Level 3 IT Systems and Principles qualification.
 These two qualifications are part of the IT apprenticeship framework.
-I have been going to college every Friday where we have so far covered things such as customer care, how to improve as an ICT professional, testing, security and networks.
+I have been going to college every Friday where we have so far covered things such as customer care, how to improve as an information communications technology (ICT) professional, testing, security and networks.